ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 3. Specify a name for your service and choose where you'd like to deploy your {{site.data.keyword.powerSys_notm}} instance.
 See the following table to select the appropriate location for your service.

+Japanese language support for IBM i is supported in OSA21, SAO01, TOK04, DAL12, FRA04, FRA05, and SYD05 data centers.
+{: note}

     <table>
       <caption>
         Table 1.
 Power Systems Virtual Server data centers